Israel's plan to take over Gaza City stirs fears for civilians and hostages

 JERUSALEM (AP) — Israel said Friday it will intensify its 22-month war with Hamas by taking over Gaza City, stirring fears for Palestinian civilians and Israeli hostages still held in Gaza, and renewing international pressure for an end to the conflict.

 Israel’s air and ground war has killed tens of thousands of people in Gaza, displaced most of the population, destroyed vast areas and pushed the territory toward famine.
 The timing of another major ground operation is unclear.
-It will likely require mobilizing thousands of troops and forcibly evacuating civilians, almost certainly exacerbating the humanitarian catastrophe.
+It will likely require mobilizing thousands of troops and forcibly evacuating civilians, almost certainly worsening Gaza's humanitarian crisis.

 An official familiar with the plans to take over Gaza City said the operation would be “gradual” and that there is no start date.
 The official spoke on condition of anonymity to discuss sensitive matters.